 Formal School Vs World School

 If I had a dollar for everytime someone asked us “what do you do about school” then I would be a rich woman!
-Over the past 6 years, and all over the world both my son and I have been asked this question over and over again!
+All over the world, both my son and I have been asked this question over and over again!
 Not because people think he is uneducated, but because people just really want to know.
 They want to know about formal school Vs world school and how it works.

 Let’s discuss it